 You might have a voice that is silly and whimsical.

-You might have a voice that is afraid and reactively says “No!”
+And maybe you have a voice that is afraid and reactively says “No!”
 When you listen to that voice you back away from a new opportunity even though another part of you wants to take a risk.

 It is normal to have many parts to ourselves., We have an inner committee and each member of the committee is speaking from their perspective.